Advertising-Based Video on Demand (AVOD)

 AVOD services are often free services, providing the lowest barrier to entry for video streaming content.
 AVOD services are constantly searching for new, data-backed strategies to keep users engaged with their platforms.
 These strategies include everything from UI improvements to content recommendation engines and strategic licensing decisions.

 AVOD platforms win new customers and mitigate customer churn by continuously adding fresh content that keeps users entertained.
-AVOD platforms can use data analytics and AI-driven market segmentation to forecast the potential impact of content licensing decisions and make acquisition decisions that drive overall viewership and platform engagement.
+AVOD platforms can use data analytics software to forecast the potential impact of content licensing decisions and make acquisition decisions that drive overall viewership and platform engagement.

 Managing Complex Licensing Agreements